-Jesus’ Incarnation: Another Parable
+Jesus’ Incarnation: A Parable

 Bob RoaneJesus Christ, Loving and Trusting God, Wise living

-The heavy snow was piling up and Bill was startled by a thudding sound.
+The heavy snow was piling up, and Bill was startled by a thudding sound.
 Then another, and then another.
 He thought someone was throwing snowballs at his window.
 When he went out to investigate, he found a flock of birds scared and huddled in the snow.
 They were desperate for shelter and tried to fly through his large picture window.

-“God’s Son was in the world, and though the world was made through Him, the world did not recognize Him.
-He came to His own, but His own did not receive Him.
-Yet to all who did receive Him, to those who believed in His name, He gave the right to become children of God…born of God.
-The Word became flesh and made His dwelling among us.
-We have seen His glory, the glory of the one and only Son, who came from the Father, full of grace and truth.”2
+God’s Son was in the world, and though the world was made through Him, the world did not recognize Him.
+He came to His own people, but they did not receive Him.
+Yet to all who did receive and believe in Him, Jesus gave the right to become children of God…born of God.
+The Word (Christ) became flesh and made His dwelling among us.
+We have seen the glory of the one and only Son, who came from the Father, full of grace and truth.2

 Edward Caswall’s Christmas hymn begins: